 What Can You Do?

 Don’t sleep with the lights on! – Exposing yourself to a lot of light keeps you awake.
 It seems so easy, but it is just as easy to forget a light is on!
 Your body is calibrated to sense bright light and to wake you up.
 Get some rest when it is dark!
-If you shine a bright light at someone’s face before going to bed, you’re communication to your body that it’s time to get up and be alert.
+If you shine a bright light at someone’s face before going to bed, you’re communicating to your body that it’s time to get up and be alert.
 Even if have to use a computer or mobile device late at night, you can turn down the screen brightness counteract the effect of the light and put some ease on your eyes.

 Change your body temperature accordingly! – Your body will slowly decrease in temperature as you fall asleep.
 You can actually trick your body by recreating this shift in temperature.
 In the colder months, you can take a nice, hot shower or a bath later in the day.
 Then, the temperature of your body will increase and finally, decrease as you cool down from the shower which should make you more tired.
 This creates the necessary shift in temperature to help you fall asleep.